decoutkhanqindev/holidate-nestjs-springboot-aws/be/holidate/api_docs.md

   "statusCode": 200,
   "message": "",
   "data": {
-    "totalDates": "integer",
-    "successCount": "integer",
-    "failureCount": "integer",
-    "minDate": "date (ISO format: YYYY-MM-DD)",
-    "maxDate": "date (ISO format: YYYY-MM-DD)",
-    "errors": [
+    "totalDates": "integer - Total number of dates processed", "successCount": "integer - Number of dates successfully processed", "failureCount": "integer - Number of dates that failed to process", "minDate": "date (ISO format: YYYY-MM-DD) - Earliest date processed", "maxDate": "date (ISO format: YYYY-MM-DD) - Latest date processed", "errors": [
-      "string (error messages, max 10 errors)"
+      "string (error messages, max 10 errors) - Array of error messages from failed date processing" ]
-    ]
   }
 }
 ```

 - **Notes**:
-  - This endpoint processes all dates from the earliest to the latest date found in the Booking table
+  - This endpoint processes all dates from the earliest to the latest date found in bookings for **all hotels in the system** (not limited to any specific partner)
   - Each date is processed in a separate transaction.
 If one date fails, others continue processing
   - The response includes a summary of total dates processed, success/failure counts, and up to 10 error messages
   - This operation may take a long time depending on the amount of historical data
   - Generates `HotelDailyReport` and `RoomDailyPerformance` data for all dates
-  - Should be run before `POST /admin/reports/generate-all` to ensure hotel data is available for system reports
+  - Should be run before `POST /admin/reports/generate-all` to ensure HotelDailyReport data is available for system-wide reports
+  - **Admin Only**: This endpoint requires ADMIN role and generates reports for the entire hotel system, not just hotels owned by a specific partner

 ### Notes on Partner Reports